 So let’s talk about the main culprits in this killer recipe…

 tomatoes – I recommend using six medium fresh tomatoes for this recipe.
-Tomatoes on the vine are the ones I gravitate to, but you can also use heirloom tomatoes.
+Beefsteak tomatoes are the ones I gravitate to, but you can also use heirloom tomatoes or tomatoes on the vine.
 If you do use heirloom, I recommend using three total since they are so much bigger.
+Be sure to check out my guide to the best tomatoes for salsa when you are selecting your tomatoes for this recipe!

 onion – For this recipe, I like to use white onion.
 The bite and flavor lends itself really well to this recipe.
 You can also use yellow or red onion if you prefer!